freihype/products/projects/industrial-injector/clamping-mechanism/ReadMe.md

 The paper outlines the flow of a machine learning algorithm which can achieve this objective.
 Injection machine manufacturers appear to develop their own applications of this approach and their optimization algorithms are not in the public domain.

+The algebraic relationship is very clearly laid out in the [Kinematic calculation analysis of micro injection molding machine with double-toggle clamping mechanism based on MATLAB (2012)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.876.19&rep=rep1&type=pdf)

-## ToDo
+## Design approaches

-1. The algebraic relationships described in the papers need to be confirmed and represented graphically here in a way that is easy to understand; Create spreadsheet representation

-2. Investigation into methods to determine the geometry for a 250 ton machine with a 450mm stroke:
-  - Finding examples to copy directly
-  - Custom built machine learning algorithm

   # Copy-cat design

+It may be possible to find an existing desgin and copy the geometry directly.

   To be added

   # Machine Learning algorithms